Even Mother Nature can use a Little Help Sometimes

 The most critical element of a successful plant health care program is an extensive knowledge of potential threats and appropriate treatments.
 The Dragonfly Landscape Design team includes experts in plant material and related insects and diseases that are local to our geographic area.
 The controls we use for insect and disease problems, combined with our application methods, are both eco-friendly and effective.
 Moreover, the purpose of our monitoring visits is to limit the use of applications to those circumstances where they are truly necessary.

 Over the course of a few seasons, your Dragonfly Landscape Design technician will develop a thorough knowledge of the landscape and become aware of any potential threats to it.
-Over time, this will help reduce the number and frequency of applications used.

 Keeping Pollinators Safe